ChengdaoYang/Love_Tools/README.md

 *****************
 ### Installation
 ##### Requirements
-- Lovely_Tools relys on requests, bs4, selenium, ntlk, collections, random, matplotlib, time, datetime, smtplib, email. <br/>
+Lovely_Tools relys on requests, bs4, selenium, ntlk, collections, random, matplotlib, time, datetime, smtplib, email.
+Thanks them XD. <br/>
-Thanks them XD.
+see all the packages on _module.txt_
 *************
 ### How to operate it
 Analysts can create Company objects with Lovely_Tools, base on company's name, if the company is listed on stock markets.